Pardon for convicted miners but no compensation

 The move was welcomed by miners but some called for it go further.

 They say they lost out financially because they lost their jobs and were blacklisted following their convictions.
-It meant they also lost out on redundancy payments.
+It meant they were also denied redundancy payments.

 The Scottish government said the bill was about "reconciliation rather than compensation" and it was up to the UK government to devise a compensation scheme.